distanceworkshops/online-course/pages/syllabus/Chapter7.md

 - [Montrave point count data]({{site.baseurl}}/exercisepdfs/Ch3/E3.1 point transects.pdf) (Question 2).

 You will also analyse data from a lure survey of Scottish crossbills.
 Data from this type of survey, described in the [lecture on multipliers]({{site.baseurl}}/lecturepdfs/Ch6/L6-2 Multipliers.pdf) (Slide 21), cannot be analysed in Distance for Windows; and demonstrates the flexibility available for distance sampling analysis using R.

+The last of the files associated with each exercise is a `markdown` file.
+These files were used to create the exercises and their solutions.  `markdown` files contain both text as well as __R__ code.
+When `markdown` files are compiled, the code is executed and the results are inserted into the resulting document.
+At St Andrews, we often use `markdown` files as a way to combine our analysis and interpretation of distance sampling data in a single document.
+More information about `Rmarkdown` documents and their use with __R-Studio__ can be found [here](https://rmarkdown.rstudio.com/)

 --------